Emails show Trump Jr. embraced help said to be from Kremlin - ABC 36 News

 In one email, Goldstone said he could send the information about Clinton to Trump’s father first directly “via Rhona” — an apparent reference to Rhona Graff, the elder Trump’s longtime assistant from his days at the helm of the Trump Organization.

-Though the emails weren’t posted in full until Tuesday, word of their existence had emerged in the days prior.
+Though the emails weren’t posted in full until Tuesday, word of their existence had emerged on Monday.
 In an interview with The Associated Press on Monday, Goldstone described the information as purported evidence of illegal campaign contributions to the Democratic National Committee.
 It’s unclear what proof, if any, Veselnitskaya provided during the meeting.

 Trump Jr.’s account of the meeting, its nature and purpose has evolved over the past several days, giving further fuel to critics who say the president and those around him have not been forthcoming as the Russia saga has unfolded.